alidcast/ency-docs/content/guide/core-concepts/TaskFlow.md

 With `.flow('drop')`, repeat calls are dropped and ignored.

-Think of this as the "favor the first born" scheduling policy.
-It's useful when all instances are equally important but you only need one instance to run to completion during the same span of time.

-In the demo below, notice how once the first instance starts running, any other calls during the same time period are dropped never waited on or fired.
+In the demo below, notice how once the first instance starts running, all other calls during the same time period are never waited on or fired.

 <div class="showcase">
   <ConcurrencyTimeline flow="drop" />